 - You will need to complete a room/event request.

-- Submit a communications request 8 to 12 weeks in advance of your event
+- Submit a communications request 8 to 12 weeks ahead of your event.

 - Consider whether you need